-Whether you’re intimidated by baking with yeast or you just can’t find any at the store, this beer bread is the perfect solution to your bread needs!
+Whether you’re intimidated by baking with yeast or you just don’t have any on hand, this beer bread is the perfect solution to your bread needs!
 No yeast needed!

 And, hey, even if you do have yeast and are a total pro at making homemade bread, this beer bread is still worthy of your attention, because it. is. good.